Verifast 1.0.0

 public readonly record struct User(string?
 Name, int Age);

-public readonly ref struct UserValidator : IValidator<User> {
+public readonly struct UserValidator : IValidator<User> {

 public void Validate(in User instance, ref ValidationResult<string> result) {